tokio-rs/tracing/tracing-mock/README.md

 ```

 Below is a slightly more complex example. `tracing-mock` asserts that, in order:
-- a span is created with a single field/value pair and entered
+- a span is created with a single field/value pair
+- the span is entered
 - an event is created with the field `number_of_yaks`, a corresponding
-  value of 3, and the message "preparing to shave yaks", and nothing else.
+  value of 3, and the message "preparing to shave yaks", and nothing else
 - an event is created with the field `all_yaks_shaved`, a corresponding value
-  of `true`, and the message "yak shaving completed".
+  of `true`, and the message "yak shaving completed"
+- the span is exited
-- the span was exited.
+- the span is dropped

 ```rust
 use tracing::subscriber::with_default;